json-api/json-api/format/index.md

   "data": {
     "type": "articles",
     "id": "1",
+    "attributes": {
       // ... attributes of this article
+    }
   }
 }
 ```